 THE BOUDOIR ART

-Amalia Russiello is one of the very few Boudoir Artists of our time.
+Amalia Russiello is one of the very few contemporary artists devoted to Boudoir Art.

-By Boudoir Art we mean a true artistic movement that originated in the early 1900s, celebrating female beauty in all its forms.
+By Boudoir Art, we refer to an artistic language that flourished in the early 1900s, celebrating female beauty, style and sensual confidence in all their forms.

-In Paris during the 1910s, Boudoir Art reached its peak of popularity influencing fashion, illustration and advertising.
-Newspapers and luxury maisons commissioned artists to depict women who embodied the new ideals of freedom, style, and sensual confidence.
+In Paris during the 1910s, Boudoir Art reached its peak of popularity, influencing fashion, illustration and advertising.
+Newspapers and luxury maisons commissioned artists to depict women who embodied new ideals of freedom, elegance and self-possession.

-The women of that era were changing: they had new ambitions, new desires, and needed figures who could represent them beyond traditional roles.
+The women of that era were changing.
+They had new ambitions, new desires and a new need for images that could represent them beyond traditional roles.

-At the beginning of the century, movements for women’s rights were emerging, women who loudly claimed equality with men in every area of social life and the chic Parisian women of the time — the flappers — became symbols of this transformation.
-They smoked in public, wore their hair à la garçonne, dressed with daring necklines, danced bare-legged and chose their lovers for pleasure rather than convention.
+At the beginning of the century, women’s rights movements were emerging, and women were increasingly claiming equality in every area of social life.
+The chic Parisian women of the time — the flappers — became symbols of this transformation: they smoked in public, wore their hair à la garçonne, dressed with daring necklines, danced bare-legged and chose their lovers for pleasure rather than convention.

-This new provocative and chic woman represents a break with the canons of the past, perfectly representing the new needs of an entire world of women freed from the restrictions of the Victorian era.
+This new provocative and chic woman marked a break with the canons of the past, reflecting the desires of a generation of women freed from the restrictions of the Victorian era.

-The Boudoir Art captured a revolution in attitude: women portrayed as independent, sensual, and entirely in control of their own image.
+Boudoir Art captured a revolution in attitude: women portrayed as independent, sensual and entirely in control of their own image.

-In this same spirit, Madame Dabi’s illustrations transform interiors and private spaces into contemporary Boudoirs: intimate places where art, femininity, and self-expression coexist in perfect harmony.
+In this same spirit, Madame Dabi’s illustrations transform interiors and private spaces into contemporary boudoirs: intimate places where art, femininity and self-expression coexist.

-This is precisely the Boudoir Art that Madame Dabi Boudoir wants to reclaim: a representation of modern and free women.
+This is the Boudoir Art that Madame Dabi Boudoir seeks to reclaim: the representation of modern, free women.